victoriacheng15/school-management-api/README.md

 A hands-on project to explore backend development by building a Flask-based REST API for managing school-related data — including students, courses, instructors, and programs.
 This project is part of my learning journey to better understand how backend systems are structured and how data flows through them.

-It's built with Flask, SQLite/PostgreSQL, Docker, and includes automated testing, following principles of backend architecture and modern DevOps workflows — with zero frontend.
+It's built with Flask, PostgreSQL, Docker, and includes automated testing, following principles of backend architecture and modern DevOps workflows — with zero frontend.

 All interactions happen through REST APIs, using tools like curl, Postman, or automated test scripts.